Skip to content

 }

-Rune itself is not inherently reactive.
-Instead, as components are composed, they gain reactive characteristics, and DOM manipulation code becomes increasingly abstracted.
-At this point, each component adopts its own optimized rendering logic.
-With automatic re-rendering at the library level and no associated side effects, controlling the complexity required for elegant UI development becomes manageable and advantageous for advancement.
+Rune itself is not reactive.
+Instead, it becomes reactive through successive composition of components, progressively abstracting away DOM manipulation code.
+At this stage, each component has its own optimized rendering logic.
+Because there is no automatic re-rendering at the library level—and thus no side effects from it—it’s easier to control the complexity required for building smooth UIs and better suited for more sophisticated development.

 typescript